Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Introduction

 One can organize the gauged Gromov-Witten invariants into a formal {\em gauged Gromov-Witten potential}

+Here ``formal'' means that the sum may not converge and we treat $\tau^G_X$ as a Taylor series.
 The splitting axiom implies that the bilinear form constructed from the second derivatives of the potential is compatible with the quantum product $\star_\alpha$ on $T_\alpha QH_G(X)$ in the usual sense.
 However this bilinear form will usually be degenerate and so will not define a family of Frobenius algebra structures.
 It is convenient to throw into the definition of the trace certain {\em Liouville classes} on the moduli space of gauged maps, in which case, if $G$ is trivial, $\tau^G_X$ becomes equivalent to the {\em graph potential} considered in Givental \cite{gi:eq}.

 From the definition of Mundet stability one expects the gauged Gromov-Witten invariants to be related in the limit that the equivariant symplectic class $[\omega_{X,G}]$ approaches infinity to the Gromov-Witten invariants of the quotient $X \qu G$, or more precisely, to the genus zero {\em graph potential} for the geometric invariant theory quotient $X \qu G$